 Beech is also known as Common Beech (Fagus sylvatica).
 As well as the normal green beech, we also supply Copper Beech (Fagus sylvatica purpurea).

 Beech is a native deciduous tree to the UK.
 It is one of the most traditional forms of hedging found across the country and its green leaves are synonymous with the arrival of spring.
-Unlike some of its competitors, beech leaves will remain on the tree for most of the winter in their golden-copper state and look highly attractive and some people prefer this as a true evergreen alternative.
+Unlike some of its competitiors, beech leaves will remain on the tree for most of the winter in their golden-copper state and look highly attractive and some people prefer this as a true evergreen alternative.
 As well as being a haven for wildlife and nesting birds, beech is very suited to many soil types.
 Bare root beech hedging plants are a more cost effective way to plant a beech hedge especially if there is a substantial distance to plant.
 As the plants are bare root (that is to say that they are dug straight from the ground without any soil around their roots) they can only be sold during the colder months of the year between autumn and spring.

 How tall will beech grow?

 Beech can be grown as fine trees and are found in many of the UK’s woodlands, many being very ancient and of a great height.
 That being said, they respond extremely well to clipping and hedgemaking, making them one of the most popular choices for hedges in this country.
 A small beech hedge of 4ft in height will provide a nice demarcation within a garden, but most beech hedges tend to be around 6-7ft in height to give eye level privacy and can be grown taller if required.

 Beech hedging grows relatively quickly and one can expect 1-1.5ft (30-45cm) per year after planting.
 However, once the hedge has reached its desired height it should be trimmed at that height accordingly to maintain its size and density.
 This will slow down the upward growth of your hedge to a much more manageable level meaning it can easily be trimmed once a year.

 When should I clip or trim a beech hedge?